 Depending on your relationships with family or friends, you may also consider a personal loan from a loved one.
 Again, be sure to discuss interest rates, if any, with your friend or family member to ensure that you can repay their generosity over time.

-The Recovery Village Palm Beach will work with you to determine payments and more, depending on the level of care you need.
+The Recovery Village Palm Beach at Baptist Health will work with you to determine payments and more, depending on the level of care you need.
 Because treatment requires emotional and mental dedication, you shouldn’t have to worry about finances while you recover.

 Fundraising or Crowdfunding

 To help you cover the costs of rehab, you can crowdsource funds by asking for cash donations or creating a free online fundraising page.
 Crowdfunding allows your friends and family to donate what they can, and they may even share your fundraiser page with others to help you reach a wider audience.

 Additionally, you can raise funds for treatment by:

 - Selling items you or your family no longer wants or needs like jewelry, antiques, sports equipment, electronics or collectibles